rondale-sc/image_viewer_rails/README.md

 ## Contributing

 Thanks for your interest in contributing to image_viewer_rails.
 ImageViewerRails is tested using jasmine and jasminerice.
 Since it's a rails engine there are some interesting testing patterns that we must use to get everything working as we expect.
-Our tests are located in `spec/dummy/spec/javascripts` directory.
-They've been loosely separated by their function.
+We have a dummy app that lives inside the `spec` directory.
+This enables us to run our tests in the context of an actual rails application.
+To that end, our tests are located in `spec/dummy/spec/javascripts` directory.
+They've been loosely separated by their function so jumping in shouldn't be too hard.

 ### Testing

-[jasminerice](https://github.com/bradphelan/jasminerice) is also a rails engine that mounts to `/jasmine`.
-To fire up the test suite run `rails s` inside the `spec/dummy` directory.
+[jasminerice](https://github.com/bradphelan/jasminerice) is also a rails engine that mounts to our dummy app at `/jasmine`.
+To fire up the test suite run `rails s` inside the `spec/dummy` directory and head over to `http://localhost:3000/jasmine`.

 [guard-jasmine](https://github.com/netzpirat/guard-jasmine) allows us to leverage phantom.js (headless browser) and create a better environment.